-Our mission is to restore and protect the water resources of North Central Florida for the wellbeing of wildlife and community through watershed cleanups and water quality outreach and education programs.
+To restore and protect the wetlands & waterways of Florida for the wellbeing of wildlife and community through watershed cleanups and water quality outreach and education programs.

 POUNDS OF WASTE REMOVED

 Founded in 1993, Current Problems started as a small group of friends cleaning the Santa Fe River and has evolved into the only freshwater debris specialized removal nonprofit in the Southeast, leading the region in programming outcomes reducing marine debris and communicating conservation practices to upriver systems.